DohanKim/HCI_TeamOldBoy/Report 1.md

 - You concern about the extreme users.

 #### What if...
-- Expand the population to age axis.
+- Expand the user population to various ages.
 - The old agers are tend to use package tour like "하나투어", "모두투어", think about it.

 #### Reflections
 In studio feedback, there are several statements about the extreme users.
 In this reason, we think about the extreme users in our topic, finding travel-mates.
 We conclude that our extreme user can be determined by travel frequency or financial budget.
-With this matircs, we need more interview or survey, and we will be able to understand about our extreme users.
+With this matircs, we need more interview or survey, and then we will be able to understand about our extreme users.